 I’ve always been attracted to this place.
 I think as a child I spotted a romantic photo of the city drenched in snow and have wanted to visit for Christmas in Copenhagen ever since!

-This wasn’t long enough because what I failed to discover pre-flight-booking is that a LOT of the city is shut down over this period; and sadly most of our time was also rain-soaked (alas, not snow-soaked).
+This wasn’t long enough because what I failed to discover pre-flight booking is that a LOT of Copenhagen is closed over the Christmas period.
+Sadly most of our time was also rain-soaked (alas, not snow-soaked).

 We feasted by the water at the chic Marriott in the city centre, and while definitely not the cheapest option, we decided to splash out for the special occasion.

-Christmas in Copenhagen – need to know
+Christmas in Copenhagen: all you need to know

-- The city sightseeing hop-on-hop-off buses do run across the festive period, and offer an easy way to get your bearings across the different parts of town.That way, you can choose where you want to go back to and explore.
+- The City Sightseeing hop-on-hop-off buses do run across the festive period, and offer an easy way to get your bearings across the different parts of town.That way, you can choose where you want to go back to and explore.
 Some tickets are good for 48 hours too.
 Many of these tours offer a Carlsberg Brewery experience but sadly this is not on offer all the time (boo hoo) so check the website or with a tour adviser in the city for options.
 Carlsberg is mostly known as a premium and tasty beer range, and the brewery was founded in Copenhagen in 1847, so plays a cool role in this colourful city’s history.

 - I’ll be honest, the city is expensive.
 More expensive than London and Sydney!
 So, plan your trip accordingly and my lesson is that cheap airfares do not necessarily equal an economical holiday (we found it was quite the opposite, in fact).That said, there are some excellent accommodation deals to be found on Airbnb.

 - Public transport is easy and efficient enough, but we discovered Uber offers competitive deals for getting around, so sign up on the app before you leave home.If you are staying in the city’s heart however, Copenhagen is pretty easy to navigate on foot.

-Christmas in Copenhagen – hygge
+‘Hygge’ and a cosy Christmas in Copenhagen

 Recorded as being one of the happiest places in the world despite long, cold, dark winters, it seems some of us have a lot to learn about taking good, cosy care of ourselves and loved-ones in the colder months.

 Sitting by the fire on a cold night, wearing a woolly jumper, while drinking mulled wine and stroking a dog – probably surrounded by candles.
 That’s definitely ‘hygge’.

-Christmas in Copenhagen – the highlight
+Christmas in Copenhagen – Tivoli is the highlight!